 - Some degree programs require MATH 1160 and others require MATH 1170.
 Students may not earn credit for both.
 Taking one will erase the credits previously earned for the other.
 It is, therefore, important to decide which of these courses you need to take and plan accordingly.
 Note: MATH 1160 cannot be used as a prerequisite course for MATH 1170.

 - Teacher education courses, MATH 2256 and MATH 2257, can be taken in any order.

 Accurate placement is the key to successful progress through the mathematics curriculum.
 The two placement methods that ISU uses are:

 - Completion of coursework prerequisites with a grade of C- or better, or

-- Satisfactory scores on the ACT, SAT, COMPASS or ALEKS placement exam.
+- Satisfactory scores on the ACT, SAT or ALEKS placement exam.

 The first method is to pass the prerequisite course(s) at ISU or have transfer coursework, that the Registrar has identified as an equivalent to those courses.
 Transfer students should be aware that a course with the same or similar name at another university does not necessarily transfer as the same at ISU.
 For more information on transfer courses, please visit the Office of the Registrar's website.

 Students may also place into a course on the basis of their math scores on the quantitative part of the ACT,SAT or ALEKS placement exam.
 For information about placement exam scores, please visit our here on our website.